fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 - Introduction to [Markdown](https://www.markdowntutorial.com/)
 - Read how to [connect to GitHub](/courses/etc/connecting-to-github)
 - Read how to [post to GitHub](/courses/etc/posting-to-github)
-- Divide into summarizers and commenters for next time.
+- Divide into summarizer and commenter groups for next time.

 ### Wednesday, 10/23: Remembering Trails